adaltas/node-nikita/packages/file/src/cache.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'cache_dir':
             type: 'string'
             description: '''
             Path of the cache directory.
             '''
           'cache_file':
             type:[ 'boolean', 'string']
             description: '''
             Alias for 'target'.
             '''
           'cache_local':
             type: 'boolean'
             description: '''
             Apply to SSH mode, treat the cache file and directories as local from where the command is used instead of over SSH.
             '''
           'cookies':
             type: 'array'
             items: type: 'string'
             default: []
             description: '''
             Extra cookies  to include in the request when sending HTTP to a server.
             '''
           'fail':
             type: 'boolean'
             description: '''
             Send an error if the HTTP response code is invalid.
 Similar to the curl option of the same name.
             '''
           'force':
             type: 'boolean'
             description: '''
             Overwrite the target file if it exists, bypass md5 verification.
             '''
           'http_headers':
             type: 'array'
             items: type: 'string'
             default: []
             description: '''
             Extra header to include in the request when sending HTTP to a server.
             '''
           'location':
             type: 'boolean'
             description: '''
             If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
             '''
           'md5':
             type: ['boolean', 'string']
             default: false
             description: '''
             Validate file with md5 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
             '''
           'proxy':
             type: 'string'
             description: '''
             Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.
             '''
           'sha1':
             default: false
             type: ['boolean', 'string']
             description: '''
             Validate file with sha1 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
             '''
           'sha256':
             default: false
             type: ['boolean', 'string']
             description: '''
             Validate file with sha256 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
             '''
           'source':
             type: 'string'
             description: '''
             File, HTTP URL, FTP, GIT repository.
 File is the default protocol if source is provided without any.
             '''
           'target':
             type: ['boolean', 'string']
             description: '''
             Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
 If a string is provided, it will be the cache path.
 Default to the basename of source.
             '''
         required: ['source']
         anyOf: [
           required: ['target']
         ,
           required: ['cache_file']
         ,
           required: ['cache_dir']
         ]

 ## Handler